IlyesAlex/final_project_r_data_analysis_2021_spring/index.md

 # Data Cleaning

-First, I clean our data to have an adjusted dataset that is suitable for later analysis.
+First, I clean the data to have an adjusted dataset that is suitable for later analysis.
 To this end, I do some filtering and modification:
 - I am only interested in anime TV series, so I will filter out movies
 - I am only interested in which year and season it premiered - derived from "premiered"
 - For one anime there are multiple producers, but the most important contribution is from the animating studio.
 Therefore I do not want to have the data duplicated for each producer and studios, so I aggregate those variable.
 For modelling analysis, I will only deal with animes that have one animating studio.